“Ari” is a Korean word with multiple meanings: big river, wisdom and beauty.

 Ms. Hong lives in Los Altos where she balances a busy career as a soloist, collaborative artist, and teacher.
 Currently, she is a cellist of Le Due Muse (cello & piano duo) with Makiko Ooka and Ensemble Ari.
 She teaches special need children as a music director at AMASE.
 She also started the ‘Phos (φῶς)’ Benefit Concert Series to support various non-profit organizations serving children in underdeveloped countries. www.cellistsarahhong.com

 Dr.Heeguen Song, Violinist.
-Ms. Song was a prizewinner at the Henryk Szerying International Violin Competition in Mexico.
+Ms. Song is the Assistant Concertmaster at San Francisco Ballet Orchestra.
+She was a prizewinner at the Henryk Szerying International Violin Competition in Mexico.
 She has also won the first prize at the Kingsville International Competition and was a prizewinner at the Irving M Klein International Competition.
 A native of Korea, Ms. Song has studied at Oberlin Conservatory, The Juilliard School, Yale School of Music and Rutgers University.
 Her teachers include Arnold Steinhardt, Peter Oundjian, Masao Kawasaki and Roland, Almita Vamos.
-Currently a violinist at the Oakland East Bay Symphony.